Taiki Ono: Hanshin Tigers

 Along with fellow draftees Kento Itohara and Yūsuke Ōyama, Taiki joined the main roster's spring training camp.
 His 150 km/h fastball was highly regarded by coaches, so he remained with the main roster until the camp ended.
 However, due to his lackluster performance during the pre-season games (3 games, 6.55 ERA), he was sent back to the farms before opening day.

 He debuted on May 21 match against the Yakult Swallows in Meiji Jingu, where he pitted against fellow uni-drafted rookie Tomoya Hoshi.
 While he gave up 4 earned runs including 2 home runs and didn't grab the win, Hanshin won the match when they took back the lead on the 7th.

+Orix Buffaloes

+In 2023, he moves to the Orix Buffaloes in a free trade.

 Playing Style

 With an overhand delivery, he throws a four-seam fastball averaging 145 km/h (tops out at 151 km/h), a forkball clocked at low 130s, an occasional curveball, and a solid slider that ranges from 120 to 140 km/h.
 His fastest pitch ever recorded was a 153 km/h fastball, thrown during spring camp training.